 Why Cash Flow Statement Class 12 Is the Most Scoring Numerical of Part B

-Quick Tip: In the Indirect Method, start with Net Profit before Tax and Extraordinary Items, not Net Profit after Tax.
-The reconciliation back to Profit before Tax is the single most common reason a fully correct working still scores zero on the Operating Activities sub-total.
+Quick Tip: Start the Indirect Method with Net Profit before Tax and Extraordinary Items, not Net Profit after Tax.
+Skipping this is the top reason a correct working still scores zero on Operating Activities.

 Class 12 Accountancy Part 2 Chapter 6 Cash Flow Statement NCERT Solutions